 - Operating System: Windows 7 (Enterprise or Ultimate), Windows 8/8.1 (Professional or Enterprise), Windows 10 (Pro, Enterprise, or Education)

-- Windows 8.0 and below: The Trusted Platform Module (TPM) version 1.2 or higher must be installed.
+- TPM for Windows 8.0 and below: The Trusted Platform Module (TPM) version 1.2 or higher must be installed.
 It must also be enabled and activated (or turned on).

 If BigFix is installed on your computer it must removed before you can install VLRE.
-Navigate to Control Panel > Programs and Features, select IBM Endpoint Manager Client, and then click Uninstall.
-See the BigFix Removal Instructions for more information.
+When prompted, click Yes to remove BigFix.

 Device enrollment questionnaire